usnistgov/FIPS201/_FIPS201/frontend.md

 Authentication key and support for a corresponding set of cryptographic operations.
 For example, if a department or agency wants to utilize Advanced Encryption Standard (AES) based challenge/response for physical access, the PIV Card must contain storage for the AES key and support AES operations through the contactless interface.
-Algorithms and key sizes for each PIV key type are specified in [SP 800-78].
+Algorithms and key sizes for each PIV key type are specified in [[SP 800-78]](../_Appendix/references.md#ref-SP-800-78)

 The PIV Card has both mandatory keys and optional keys: